Homelessness in Florida: Affordable housing

+Affordable housing refers to privately owned housing that receives a subsidy to bring its rent or purchase price down to a level affordable to a low-or moderate-income family.

-In December of 2022, Senate President Kathleen Passidomo, R-Naples, endorsed legislation that would further allow the conversion of retail spaces such as shopping centers and empty office buildings into affordable housing for Florida Residents.
-The legislation endorsed by the Senate President Passidomo builds upon a law passed in 2020 that removes the requirement for locations approved for affordable housing construction be rezoned from commercial to residential.
-According to Realtor.com, in February 2022 Miami was the least affordable rental market.
-In April of 2023 Florida passed more legislation (SB 102) aimed at providing more Floridians with affordable housing through the use of "incentives, tax breaks, and $811,000,000 in funding".
+In December 2022, Senate President Kathleen Passidomo, R-Naples, endorsed legislation that would allow the conversion of retail spaces such as shopping centers and empty office buildings into affordable housing for Florida residents.
+The legislation endorsed by the Senate President Passidomo builds upon a law passed in 2020 that removed the requirement for locations approved for affordable housing construction to be rezoned from commercial to residential.
+According to Realtor.com, in February 2022, Miami was the least affordable rental market.
+In April 2023, Florida passed more legislation (SB 102) aimed at providing more Floridians with affordable housing through the use of "incentives, tax breaks, and $811,000,000 in funding".
 The law also cemented in place that it is no longer required for locations approved for affordable housing construction to be rezoned from commercial to residential.
-SB 102 dubbed the "Live Local Act" is the largest affordable housing act ever passed in the state of Florida and has put a stop to one of the ways local governments have been able to limit or deny affordable housing projects in the past.
-The bill is set to go into effect July 1st, 2023.
+SB 102, the "Live Local Act," is the largest affordable housing act ever passed in the state and has put a stop to one of the ways local governments have used in the past to limit or deny affordable housing projects.
+The bill went into effect on July 1, 2023.

-Panhandling and begging
+Panhandling

-At the state level, Florida law addresses panhandling and begging and relate primarily to the ban on impeding traffic and roads, while city ordinances increasingly focus on behaviors and location of any panhandling or begging.
+Florida law addresses panhandling on impeding traffic and roadways, while city ordinances increasingly focus on behaviors and the locations of panhandling or begging.

 The National Veterans Homeless Support Initiative succinctly phrased current approaches to dealing with panhandling as "kick[ing] the can down the road", referring to the city of Melbourne in Florida's new punitive sweeping ban on panhandling, adding locations such as ATMs and bus stops to its list of locations individuals can be incriminated for.
-In 2016 the City of Sarasota's panhandling laws were broadened to be stricter and include all forms of solicitation.
+In 2016, Sarasota's panhandling laws were broadened to be stricter and include all forms of solicitation.
 The local police department also updated its approach to be more punitive by requiring police to remove unattended items in the streets such as personal items.
 Those who do not have a home in many Florida cities are facing the dilemma of being outlawed for begging to make money and then criminalized again for being homeless and having nowhere to place their belongings, compounding systemic social issues within the communities.
 In Lake Worth Beach, Florida, ordinance No. 2014-3 effectively bans panhandling across the entire city.
-It allows authorities to penalize individuals with a 60-day period in jail or $500 fine which they are unlikely to be able to afford.
+It allows authorities to penalize individuals with a 60-day jail term or a $500 fine.
 This has broader systemic issues on the mass incarceration dilemma within the American prison industrial complex because this results increased numbers of those involved in these activities being arrested and ending up within the prison system.
-Indeed, an issue with begging and panhandling laws across Florida and more broadly is the "selective enforcement of public spaces" and this is becoming more prevalent with tougher rules across cities in Florida which give police new powers.
+An issue with begging and panhandling laws across Florida and more broadly is the "selective enforcement of public spaces" and this is becoming more prevalent with tougher rules across cities in Florida which give police new powers.